 Abandon the staged stock images and stand out from the crowd with authentic and realistic images that display real people, places, and real-life experiences.

 For the longest time, the mantra in marketing has been that ‘Beauty sells’.

-This constitutes a shift from the use of an over-artificial, perfect model pose pictures towards a diverse, imperfect and lifestyle focused image style.
+This constitutes a shift from the use of over-artificial, perfect model pose pictures towards a diverse, imperfect, and lifestyle-focused image style.
 The airbrushed perfect polished look is getting replaced by visuals closer to something the audience could imagine taking themselves.

-The ongoing body positivity movement and self-love trend further confirms the change perhaps symbolised best by the increasingly trending (Instagram hashtag) #nofilter.
+The ongoing body positivity movement and self-love trend further confirm the change perhaps symbolized best by the increasingly trending (Instagram hashtag) #nofilter.

 Marketing mirror effect

 Moving towards more authentic images does not mean that we should cease using photos exemplifying joy or happiness.